sozraheem/thesis_2025/ERP_analysis_code/assignment_7/A7_experiment_log.md

 **Notes:**

-- Note that cross-validation does violate the rule to respect the chronological order of the data, but if you take big enough chunks and do not shuffle within these chunks, it is acceptable.
+- Note that cross-validation does violate the rule to respect the chronological order of the data, but if you take big enough chunks and do not shuffle within these chunks, it should be acceptable.

 ---